qydan/Uno-M3/README.md

 - Updated scoring rules for Uno Flip cards
 - AI Player system supporting 2–4 players, with selection between Human or AI
 - AI legal-move validation and basic strategy for selecting playable cards
+#### AI Strategy
+The AI Player implementation uses a priority-based strategy rather than random selection to provide a competitive experience.
+When it is the AI's turn, it evaluates its hand against the current top card and active side (Light/Dark):
+1.  **Win Condition:** If the AI has one card left and it matches, it plays it immediately.
+2.  **Aggression (Action Cards):** The AI prioritizes playing Action cards (Skip, Reverse, Draw Five, Flip, etc.) to disrupt the next player's turn.
+3.  **Standard Play:** If no action cards are valid, it plays a matching number or color card.
+4.  **Wild Cards:** Wild cards are saved for last resort to ensure the AI always has a playable option if colors change.
+5.  **Draw:** If no legal move is available, the AI draws a card.
 - JUnit tests for:
   - Uno Flip special cards
   - AI player behaviour and strategy